 1. The AMF is configured with the maximum number of returning UEs for the given units of time for each of home network.

 2. The UE registers to the hosting network for localized service.
 The AMF stores the home network of the UE.

-Editor's note: How the AMF knows the UE's home network is FFS.
+When the UE registers to the hosting network, the UE includes valid 5G-GUTI (and optionally NID in case of SNPN assigned case) regardless of whether the 5G-GUTI is received from PLMN or SNPN.
+Based on the received 5G-GUTI (and optionally NID), the AMF knows home network of the UE.